raspberrypilearning/chameleon-lights/en/step_2.md

 Open the [chameleon lights starter project](https://trinket.io/html/388a90e4b6){:target="_blank"}.

-The code for setting up the SenseHAT has been entered for you.
+**Tip**: The code for setting up the SenseHAT has been entered for you.

 --- /task ---